 The tips are also a cinch to swap around – other manufacturers could definitely learn a thing or two from ease with which you can slide one ear tip off and another one on.

 The isolation you get from the Bose in-ears is good, although we’d be lying if we said we didn’t miss the effectiveness and layer of noise-cancelling provided by QuietComfort Earbuds.
 Yes, they’re more expensive, but it‘s not unheard of to get noise-cancelling earbuds even at this price point.
-Take the excellent Sony WF-SP800N as a case in point.
+Take the excellent JBL Relfect Flow Pro as a case in point.

 The Sport Earbuds have an IP4 rating, which means they’re sweat and weather resistant, so you shouldn’t suffer any problems if you’re caught in a slight downpour whilst out on your weekly 5K run.

 Battery life is a pretty average five hours per charge, with the carry case providing a further two full charges for a total of 15 hours.
-This compares with six hours and two extra charges with the QuietComfort Earbuds and a whopping nine hours per charge from the Sony WF-SP800N.
+This compares with six hours and two extra charges with the QuietComfort Earbuds and eight hours and over two extra charges from the JBL Reflect Flow Pro.
 You should be able to bump a dead battery from zero to two hours with the help of a 15-minute quick charge over USB-C. Unlike with the QuietComfort, there is no wireless charging here.

 The carry case for the Bose Sport Earbuds is slightly shallower and narrower than the one you get with the QuietComfort Earbuds.
 It is a touch longer though, because of the way the buds are positioned inside.
 A bank of five LEDs on the front indicates how much battery life is left in the case, and there’s a pairing button inside that you will need to press every time you want to connect the buds to a new source.